 Facilities shall accommodate and support indoor visitation based on the following guidelines:

-- Visitors must be willing to adhere to the recommended principles of infection prevention, including wearing a well-fitting facemask and maintaining physical distancing from other visitors from different households, facility staff and clients/residents, regardless of the visitor's vaccination status.
-Circumstances when visitors may remove their face masks and interact without physical distancing with the client/resident they are visiting are outlined below.
+- Visitors must be willing to adhere to the recommended principles of infection prevention, including wearing a well-fitting facemask and maintaining physical distancing from other visitors from different households, facility staff and clients/residents.
 Staff should provide monitoring for persons who may have difficulty adhering to recommended principles, such as children.

 - Facilities should reasonably limit the number of simultaneous visitors per resident and limit the total number of visitors in the facility simultaneously, based on the size of the building and physical space.

-- Facilities may consider scheduling visits for a specified length of time to help ensure all clients/residents are able to receive visitors.
-Visits should be scheduled for at least 30 minutes.
+- Facilities may consider scheduling visits to help ensure all clients/residents are able to receive visitors.

-- Facilities should limit visitor movement in the facility, regardless of the visitor's vaccination status; for example, visitors should not walk around the hallways of the facility and should go directly to and from the resident's room or designated visitation area.
+- Facilities should limit visitor movement in the facility, for example, visitors should not walk around the hallways of the facility and should go directly to and from the resident's room or designated visitation area.

-- Visits for residents who share a room should be conducted in a separate indoor space or with the roommate not present in the room (if possible), regardless of the roommate's vaccination status.
+- Visits for residents who share a room should be conducted in a separate indoor space or with the roommate not present in the room (if possible).

 NOTE: For situations where there is a roommate and the health status of the resident prevents leaving the room, facilities should attempt to enable in-room visitation while adhering to the recommended principles of COVID-19 infection prevention.